How to Uninstall and Reinstall Snipping Tool in Windows 11

 Step 1Remove the Current Snipping Tool

-Our first job is to remove the Snipping Tool from your computer.
-This is a necessary step to get a fresh, working version.
-Don’t worry, your saved screenshots will not be affected.
+Removing the Snipping Tool from your computer is a necessary step to get a fresh, working version.
+Existing captures remain safe in your folders throughout this process.

 Accessing Your Installed Apps